Liga Latinoamérica

 The Liga Latinoamérica (LLA; lit.
 'Latin America League') was the top level of professional League of Legends in Latin America (refers to Hispanic America).
 The esports league was run by Riot Games Latin America.
 Each annual competitive season was divided into opening and closing seasons, which concluded with a playoff tournament between the top four teams.

 Plans for the league were first announced in May 2018 by Riot Games, which stated that it would merge Latin America's two regional leagues, the Liga Latinoamérica Norte (LLN, North Latin America League) and Copa Latinoamérica Sur (CLS, South Latin America Cup), into a single competition.

 The LLA ceased operations after the 2024 season, as three teams from the league joined a merged pan-American league known as the League of Legends Championship of The Americas, with a team from Northern Latin America joining the North Conference (made up of teams formerly from the LCS) and two teams from southern Latin America joining the South Conference (made up of teams formerly from CBLOL).
+In 2026, the LTA was split back into the LCS and CBLOL, but the LLA wasn't reinstated and teams will instead continue to compete within the ecosystems of both leagues (LCS for Northern Latin America, and CBLOL for Southern Latin America).